mapbox/mapbox-studio-classic/README.md

 ### Mac OS X

-Make sure you have node and libprotobuf installed.
-You can do this with homebrew
+First update your homebrew to ensure the recently released Mapnik v2.2.0 is available:

+    brew update mapnik

+Then install mapnik, node, and libprotobuf with homebrew:

-    brew install node protobuf
+    brew install mapnik node protobuf

-Then install the Mapnik OS X SDK via [these instructions](https://gist.github.com/springmeyer/f2f85aad63f1597ddd5b).

 Finally install and run TileMill 2: